sunnysidesounds/wapf/README.md

 *	Mode 2: Single processing using custom configuration
 *	Mode 3: Single processing utility scripting

+#####	 Helpful commands to get you started:

+To list all current core and custom commands:

+    python runWAPF.py list

 #####	 Configuration files (core/custom):

 **CORE CONFIG:** One of the first things you should do when you're working with Wapf is to take a look at the config.py in the root directory.
 This configuration files is the heart of the framework.
 Below is a list of some of the core settings you should consider changing to meet your needs.